scikit-learn/enhancement_proposals/slep007/proposal.rst

      'cat__pclass_3']

-Ideally the generated feature names describe how a feature is generated at each stage.
+Ideally the generated feature names describe how a feature is generated at each stage of a pipeline.
 For instance, ``cat__sex_female`` shows that the feature has been through a categorical preprocessing pipeline, was originally the column ``sex``, and has been one hot encoded and is one if it was originally ``female``.
-However, this is not always possible or desirable especially when a generated column is based on many columns, for example in ``PCA``.
+However, this is not always possible or desirable especially when a generated column is based on many columns, since the generated feature names will be too long, for example in ``PCA``.
 As a rule of thumb, the following types of transformers may generate feature names which corresponds to the original features:

 - Leave columns unchanged, *e.g.* ``StandardScaler``
 - Select a subset of columns, *e.g.* ``SelectKBest``
 - create new columns where each column depends on at most one input column, *e.g* ``OneHotEncoder``
 - Algorithms that create combinations of a fixed number of features, *e.g.*
-  ``PolynomialFeatures`` on a fixed subset of features, as opposed to all of them where there are many.
+  ``PolynomialFeatures``, as opposed to all of them where there are many.
 Note that verbosity considerations and ``prefix_feature_names`` as explained later can apply here.